The Backstory

 • Con – personal dynamics within the group could be a detractor.

-Clearly, the pros and cons of joining a tour outweighed going solo.
+Clearly, the pros of joining a tour outweighed going solo.
 Now it was a matter of finding the right tour.

 Costco Travel